georgehfc/digital-cv/README.md

-# venha devagar

-esse é o meu zen-garden. fique à vontade também!
+# My Digital CV

+This is my zen-garden.
+Be good!

 # updates

-    - atualização de cursos e experiência profissional
+    - added Aptivio as Work Experience
+    - updated Education and Work Experience
-    - ajuste de alguns links mortos
+    - adjusted links